Marina19761107/weather_app/README.md

-# Dotify
+# Weather Aopp

-A web client for our music streaming service.
+A web client for our Weather app service.

 ## Getting Started